nraptis/BTree/readme.md

 BTree is thoroughly unit tested.
 This can be used with iOS, MacOS, WatchOS, or Server Side Swift.

+Open the readme file, you cannot see the angle brackets on the GitHub website.
+There are angle brackets in the examples.

 You need three files.